it-rechtsanwalt/cgmReader/README.md

 ## Q&A:

-### why am I doing this?
+### Why am I doing this?

 **Because I can!**

-### honestly: why am I doing this?
+### Honestly: Why am I doing this?

-honestly: because i can!
+Honestly: Because I can!

 ### for real?

-yes.
-AND: my wife got diabetes type I. if i want to check her values a night, I need to wake her up to grab the pump.
-Sooo: I wanted a system to check the values "over the air".
+Yes.
+AND: My wife got diabetes type I. If I want to check her values a night, I need to wake her up to grab the pump.
+Sooooo: I wanted a system to check the values "over the air".

-### why c++? there are other implenetations with python
+### Why c++? there are other implenetations with python

 1. I do not speak python
 2. I wanted a "fun" project in C++